 Comprehension Questions

-7. What did Jesus do with the cup?
+6. What did Jesus do first when he took the cup?

-9. What did Jesus say the bread and the cup would help his friends remember?
+7. What did Jesus say the bread represents?

 Application Questions

-1. Why do you think Jesus wanted to eat this special meal with his friends?
+1. Why do you think Jesus wanted to share a special meal with his friends?

-2. How do you feel when you share food with people you care about?
+2. How do you feel when you gather with friends for a special dinner?

-3. What can you do to remember the people who love you and care for you?
+3. What are some things you can do to remember the love Jesus has for you?

-4. How can we show love and kindness to people, even when it is hard?
+4. How can you show love and kindness to people, even when it is hard?

 Theological Insights

-1. Jesus loves his people and wants to be close to them.
+1. Jesus loves his followers and wants to be close to them.

-2. Jesus is the one who saves his people, just like God saved his people long ago.
+2. Jesus is the one who saves his people, just like God saved his people from Egypt long ago.

-3. Jesus made a promise with his people, and his death was part of God’s good plan to save them.
+3. Jesus made a new agreement with his people, and his death was part of God’s good plan to save them.

-5. God’s plan cannot be stopped, even when people do bad things.
+5. God’s kingdom plan cannot be stopped, even when people do bad things.

 Closing Prayer